blahah/etherpad-archive/README.md

 ```

-Then you can `git add` everything, `git commit` and `git push` to your fork, and finally make a PR back here to get your page added to the archive.
+Then you can `git add` everything, `git commit` and `git push` to your fork, and finally make a PR **against the gh-pages branch** back here to get your page added to the archive.

 Your page will be available at